 So far we explained goriki and hachige.
-And next word is gunjō o mushō ni michibiki.
+The next word is gunjō o mushō ni michibiki.
 Gunjō means "all sentient beings."
-Gun is "various folk" of [or] "folks," you know.
+Gun is "various folk" or "folks."
 Jō means "living being."
 So it means "sentient being."
 Mushō3 means "arhatship"-another name of arhat.
 Gunjō.
-But here it means "sentient being who is [in] confusion and suffering."
-Gunjō o mushō: "to lead sentient beings who is in defilement to the arhatship by the power of unrestricted power of arhat."
+But here it means "sentient being who is in confusion and suffering."
+Gunjō o mushō: "to lead sentient being who is in defilement to the arhatship by the power of unrestricted power of arhat."